tomasmihalyi/living-spec-power/living-specs/POWER.md

 - Systems where multiple people need context
 - Projects using AI assistants heavily
 - Teams following AI-DLC or spec-driven development
+- Projects with multiple Kiro specs that need coordination

 **Overkill for:**
 - Bug fixes